-Waipio Valley Trail is a 3 mile moderately trafficked out and back trail located near Honokaa, HI that features a waterfall and is only recommended for very experienced adventurers.
+Waipio Valley Trail is a 3 mile moderately trafficked out and back trail located near Honokaa, Hawaii that features a waterfall and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail.

 hard uphill but totally worth it!